Rodney King: Beating

 At this point, Holliday's video recording shows King on the ground after being tasered by Koon.
 He rises and rushes toward Powell—as argued in court, either to attack Powell or to flee—and King and Powell collided in a rush.
 Taser wire can be seen on King's body.
 Officer Powell strikes King with his baton, and King is knocked to the ground.
 Powell strikes King several more times with his baton.
 Briseno moves in, attempting to stop Powell from striking again, and Powell stands back.
 Koon reportedly said, "Stop!
 Stop!
 That's enough!
 That's enough!"
 King rises again, to his knees; Powell and Wind are seen hitting King with their batons.

 Koon acknowledged ordering the continued use of batons, directing Powell and Wind to strike King with "power strokes".
 According to Koon, Powell and Wind used "bursts of power strokes, then backed off".
-The officers beat King.
 In the videotape, King continues to try to stand again.
 Koon orders the officers to "hit his joints, hit the wrists, hit his elbows, hit his knees, hit his ankles".
 Officers Wind, Briseno, and Powell attempted numerous baton strikes on King, resulting in some misses but with 33 blows hitting King, plus seven kicks.
 The officers again "swarm" King, but this time a total of eight officers are involved in the swarm.
 King is placed in handcuffs and cord cuffs, restraining his arms and legs.
 King is dragged on his abdomen to the side of the road to await the arrival of emergency medical rescue.